Full Statute Name: Maine Revised Statutes Annotated. Title 19-A. Domestic Relations. Part 4. Protection from Abuse. Chapter 103. Protection from Abuse

 B. Advise the plaintiff of reasons for the denial.

-7. Dissolution or modification.
-Notwithstanding any statutory provision to the contrary, upon 2 days' notice to the plaintiff or upon such shorter notice as the court may order, a person who is subject to an order may appear and move the dissolution or modification of the order and, in that event, the court shall proceed to hear and determine the motion as expeditiously as the ends of justice require.
-At that hearing, the plaintiff has the burden of justifying a finding in the ex parte order that the defendant has challenged by affidavit.
-This section may not be construed to abolish or limit any means, otherwise available by law, for obtaining dissolution, modification or discharge of an order.
+6. Dissolution or modification.
+Notwithstanding any provision of law to the contrary, upon 2 days' notice to the plaintiff or upon such shorter notice as the court may order, a person who is subject to a temporary order may appear and move the dissolution or modification of the temporary order and, in that event, the court shall proceed to hear and determine the motion as expeditiously as the ends of justice require.
+At that hearing, the plaintiff has the burden of justifying a finding in the temporary order that the defendant has challenged by affidavit.
+This subsection may not be construed to abolish or limit any means otherwise available by law for obtaining dissolution, modification or discharge of a temporary order.

-8. Extension.
-If a hearing under subsection 1 is continued, the court may make or extend temporary orders it considers necessary.
-Notwithstanding any other provision of this section, if a protective order is issued pursuant to section 4007, the temporary protective order issued pursuant to this section remains in effect pending service of the final order.
+7. Extension.
+If a hearing on the complaint is continued, the court may make or extend temporary orders it considers necessary.
+Notwithstanding any provision of this section to the contrary, if a final protection order is issued pursuant to section 4110, the temporary protection order issued pursuant to this section remains in effect pending service of the final protection order.

 Credits

-A. Directing the defendant to refrain from threatening, assaulting, molesting, harassing, attacking or otherwise abusing the plaintiff and any minor children residing in the household;
+A. Directing the defendant not to threaten, assault, molest, harass, attack or otherwise abuse the plaintiff and any minor children residing in the household;

-B. Directing the defendant to refrain from going upon the premises of the plaintiff's residence;
+D. Directing the defendant not to go upon the premises of the plaintiff's residence;

 (1) Following the plaintiff;